buzkall/future-letters/README.md

     php artisan migrate
     ```

-4. Register a user, log in and go to /future-letters
+4. Register a user, log in and navigate to /future-letters

 <br/>